artainmo/machine-learning/README.md

 ## COST FUNCTION

-Is used to calculate total error, total error is used to indicate NN performance and in back-propagation to adjust the weights and bias accordingly.
+Is used to calculate total error of the predictions made by the NN.
+Total error is used to indicate NN performance and in back-propagation to adjust the weights and bias accordingly.
 Regression -> mean square error (MSE) classification -> cross entropy

 ## WEIGHT & BIAS INIT

 Weights initialization is based on deep layer activation function:
 ReLU -> He init
 Tanh -> Xavier init
 sigmoid -> random init (default init) -> between -1,1

-Init to zero is also possible if bias is not equal to zero, but is not optimal.

 Optimizing init is practical to fasten convergence by avoiding vanishing gradient problem.

-Bias are usually init to 0, starting of neutral.
+Biases are usually init to 0, starting of neutral.

 ## REGULARIZATION